Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Introduction

-Both players have a shared goal, namely for Player 2 to guess the correct concept.
-Both Player 1 and Player 2 have to strategically navigate the shared conceptual space, created by the constrained vocabulary introduced by the predefined set of clues.
-Making use of this predefined set, the clue-giver has the freedom to express the concept however they see fit.
-Therefore, the process of clue-giving is inherently more imprecise, complicating a fair evaluation of LLMs (i.e., does the model not know the concept, or is it unable to select and combine seemingly unrelated clues in a meaningful way?).
-Therefore, in our setup, we implement LLMs solely as the guesser, using human-generated clues as input.\\ We collect game logs of finished games in English, French, Spanish, and Dutch from the online board game platform Board Game Arena\footnote{\url{https://boardgamearena.com/gamepanel?game=concept}}.
+Concept has the advantage of being a very straightforward task, for which no expert knowledge is needed.
+Additionally, our setup allows us to compare performance with a human baseline, and the inclusion of multiple languages offers insights into the transferability of an LLM's abduction capabilities.

+We collect game logs of finished games in English, French, Spanish, and Dutch from the online board game platform Board Game Arena\footnote{\url{https://boardgamearena.com/gamepanel?game=concept}}.
 For each language, we collect 100 games, which amounts to circa 1,000 concepts played per language.
-This task aims to answer the following research questions: \\ \begin{enumerate} \item Compared to humans, how well can LLMs infer concepts from natural language clues, selected by a human from a constrained vocabulary?
-To what extent can LLMs interpret information expressed through linguistic formulations that differ from how such concepts are typically represented in their training data? \item Are some categories of concepts (e.g., animals, objects, quotes) easier for models? \item Is the performance on Concept language-dependent?
+This task aims to answer the following research questions: \begin{enumerate} \item Compared to humans, how well can LLMs infer concepts from natural language clues, selected by a human from a constrained vocabulary?
+To what extent can LLMs interpret information expressed through linguistic formulations that differ from how such concepts are typically represented in their training data? \item Is the performance on Concept language-dependent?
 How well do models transfer abstractions to lower-resource languages? \end{enumerate}

 We hypothesize to observe the following: \begin{enumerate} \item We expect that model performance does not match, but correlates with human performance.
-Additionally, we expect that reasoning models outperform non-reasoning models on this task. \item LLMs perform better on everyday and concrete concepts (e.g., objects, animals) compared to infrequent or abstract concepts (e.g., quotes, culturally-dependent concepts). \item Performance on low-resource languages is worse. \end{enumerate}
+Additionally, we expect that reasoning models outperform non-reasoning models, and that everyday and concrete concepts (e.g., objects, animals) are easier for models compared to infrequent and abstract concepts (e.g., quotes). \item Performance on low-resource languages is worse than on English. \end{enumerate}